Measuring PPC Advertising Success: Key Metrics and Strategies for Optimal Results

 8. Monitor Competitor Performance

 Staying informed about competitor activities can reveal industry trends and keywords they target.
-Tools like SEMrush or Ahrefs allow you to monitor competitor keywords and ad copy, helping you identify gaps and opportunities in your strategy.
+For example, tools like SEMrush or Ahrefs allow you to monitor competitor keywords and ad copy How to measure PPC advertising success.

 9. Calculate Lifetime Value (LTV) and Customer Acquisition Cost (CAC)